-Marfan syndrome is caused by a faulty gene that affects connective tissue.
+Marfan syndrome is caused by a change in a gene that affects connective tissue.
 Connective tissue offers support to many structures, including bones, tendons, ligaments, cartilage, heart valves and blood vessels.

-While most cases of Marfan syndrome are inherited, the remainder are due to a spontaneous gene mutation, with no family history.
+While most cases of Marfan syndrome are inherited, some are due to a spontaneous change in a gene, with no family history.
 Marfan syndrome can be mild to severe, and may become worse with age, depending on which area is affected and to what degree.

 In Marfan syndrome, the heart is often affected.
 The aorta, the major artery of the body, may be more dilated (widened) than average.
 This can cause the aorta to tear or bulge under pressure – for example, during strenuous exercise or childbirth.
 This can cause bleeding into the various layers of aorta or increase the risk of an aneurysm.